BSc Biotechnology Syllabus & Subjects 2025

 Some of the main topics in biotechnology are covered in the final year of the BSc Biotechnology course syllabus.
 The following table provides candidates with a view of the BSc Biotechnology Third Year syllabus:

-Note: Candidates must note that the course syllabus of BSc Biotechnology differs from University to University.
+Note: Students must note that the course syllabus of BSc Biotechnology differs from university to university.

 Show Less